History of Pickleball

 Who serves first in Pickleball?

 The basic rule in Pickleball is that the player on the right side of the court will serve first at the start of the game and every time your team receives the ball.
-The game can also get the illegal serve in a way the players can try to call them on it, but both teams need to agree.
+The game can also get the illegal serve in a way the players can try to call them on, but both teams need to agree.
 One team cannot make such calls on their opponent players or defendants.

 Conclusion